LMG126/ENGR_Final/README.md

 **Orange light** = Make a loud noise<br />

 ### Scoring?
 After the practice round, each light pattern correctly completed is worth 10 points.
-You win depending on the requirements from your chosen mode or by completing 24 light patterns correctly.
+You win depending on the requirements from your chosen mode or by completing 24 light patterns correctly.<br />
 **Hard Mode:** You begin with each light giving you 3000 ms to complete the action.
-Once your time is at 300 ms or less for any of the light patterns, you win.
+Once your time is at 300 ms or less for any of the light patterns, you win.<br />
-**Easy Mode:** YOu begin with each light giving you 5000 ms to complete the action.
+**Easy Mode:** You begin with each light giving you 5000 ms to complete the action.
 Once your time is at 900 ms or less for any of the light patterns, you win.

 ### Rules?
 1. Do the corresponding action after the initializing beep and before the lights reach the end of the board/until your time runs out.